-Last year, 4.2 million tourists flooded Yellowstone National Park.
+One year, 4.2 million people flooded the Park on their own or in a Yellowstone Tour group.
 Ninety-eight percent of those visitors arrived during the summer season, crowding around geysers and clogging roads.
-If there’s a reason to skip the summer rush and visit Yellowstone during the winter, the smaller crowd size might be it.
+If there’s a reason to skip the summer rush and visit Yellowstone in winter, the smaller crowd size might be it.
 Imagine seeing Old Faithful erupt without a thousand raised phones in your way.

 Here are ten more reasons why winter might be the best time of the year to visit Yellowstone.

-1. See the park in a whole new way
+1. Visit Yellowstone in Winter & see the park in a whole new way

 Picture a blanket of glistening snow beneath a vibrant blue sky.
 Thick steam rolls off geysers in the distance as a herd of bison swipe snow away from buried grass with their giant heads.
 That’s a vision of Yellowstone that very few people are lucky enough to see.